AgateTravel WeLiveToServe

 Travel Suggestions for Wakayama in May

-1. At the beginning of May, Golden Week is still ongoing, making it the peak of domestic tourism in Japan, so you may see more visitors in Wakayama, but far fewer than in major cities such as Tokyo and Osaka.
+1. At the beginning of May, Golden Week is ongoing, making it the peak of domestic tourism in Japan, so you may see more visitors in Wakayama.
+But still, it’s far fewer than that in big cities such as Tokyo and Osaka.

 3. Try to avoid hiking on rainy days, particularly during the periods of heavy rain.
-Otherwise, the difficulty gets way up: some trails get more muddy and slippery; pants, hats and shoes may be completely wet.
-If you happen to be hiking on these days, please wear waterproof high-top hiking boots.
+Otherwise, the difficulty gets way up: some trails get quite muddy and slippery; pants, hats and shoes may be completely wet.
+If you happen to arrange your hiking on these days, please wear waterproof high-top hiking boots and raincoat.

 Wakayama Weather by Month